 If you’re going to Iceland, chances are good it’s not to visit the city of Reykjavik…you’re going to hike, dip in hot springs, and explore the beautiful countryside.
-However, chances are also good that you’ll find yourself in Reykjavik for at least one day…so might as well make the most of it and discover the top 10 photo spots in Reykjavik!
-Without further ado, off we go.
+However, chances are also good that you’ll find yourself in Reykjavik for at least one day…so might as well make the most of it and discover the 10 best photo spots in Reykjavik!

 I’m going to be honest here, I still have absolutely no idea how to say the name of the church, but this church is one of Reykjavik’s iconic landmarks.
 I would orient myself in the city by finding it, plus it’s pretty photogenic too.

 2 | View from the top of Hallgrímskirkja Church